Are you a beginner photographer who doesn’t want to spend much money on equipment?

 We saw a new animated film about a bear who loses his home and goes on an adventure to find it again.

-It was really good.
-The best part was that it had lots of funny scenes that made us laugh out loud and some sad parts that made us cry.
+It was perfect.
+The best part was that it had many funny scenes that made us laugh out loud and some sad parts that made us cry.

 I don’t want to give anything away if you haven’t seen it yet.